Best Dying Light 2 Easter Eggs & Secret Weapons

 Mistress Sword

 The Mistress Sword might sound like a high-damage output from its name, but it isn’t.
-There are many lies attached to this weapon.
-First, the weapon isn’t even an actual sword; it’s a machete.
+The weapon isn’t even an actual sword; it’s a machete.
 Second, unlike every other weapon in the game, the Mistress Sword can do 0 damage with each hit.
 Yes, you read that right, 0 damage.

 Dying Light 2 Easter Eggs